jdittrich/userNeedResearchBook/text/03_dataGathering.md

 * The filenames (or the names of the folders they are in) should carry the participant code, project name and possibly the method too, which may lead to lengthy filenames like: LearnCooking_P3_diagram_shopping.png—“LearnCooking” being the project name, “P1” is the participant code, “diagram” is the method and “shopping” (by a client of a design) is the topic which is covered in the diagram.
 * You should look for possible interconnections between different kinds of data.
 Maybe the participant mentioned his “messy” kitchen and you have a photo of it?
 Add a line in your transcript, referring to the photo.
 Or the participant talks about the problems of sending data to the print shop and the printing process was part of a workflow diagram you both created?
 Write a brief line in your notes and the diagram to connect both.

-If you take these steps you can still match project and participants later, so you don’t lose time or data because of some tangle.
+If you take these steps, you can still match project and participants later and you don’t lose time or data because of some tangle.

 As a result of these steps, you now have a transcript of your notes, diagrams, sketches, and photos with possible cross-referencing annotations, participant codes, and descriptive filenames.